-This is article 1 of the 3 part series of Health Screening 101.
+This is the first article in the three-part series of Health Screening 101.
 The other two articles in the series of Health Screening 101 are the following:

-Without a better understanding of health screening tests, looking at blood screening paperwork can be both overwhelming as well as invoke attitudes of apathy for borderline healthy / unhealthy numbers.
-Here is an email from an officer who is 33 years old who admits he needs to lose a few pounds, but is concerned with his recent blood work numbers:
+Without a better understanding of health screening tests, looking at blood screening paperwork can be both overwhelming as well as invoke attitudes of apathy for borderline healthy/unhealthy numbers.
+Here is an email from an officer who is 33 years old who admits he needs to lose a few pounds and is concerned with his recent blood-work numbers:

 Stew, I know you are not a doctor, but can you give me your opinion on these numbers?
-The left column is my most recent numbers from last week (Nov 2012) and the numbers on the right are the ranges I should be in to be considered healthy.
-I know I need to eat better, exercise, and get more sleep, but where do I start?
-Should I be overly-concerned and start taking medication to deal with this?
+The left column is my most recent numbers from last week (November 2012), and the numbers on the right are the ranges I should be in to be considered healthy.
+I know I need to eat better, exercise and get more sleep, but where do I start?
+Should I be overly concerned and start taking medication to deal with this?

 Wow, great question.
-I too get overwhelmed when I look at all the different blood test elements and ranges when some are good, bad, or borderline.
+I, too, get overwhelmed when I look at all the different blood-test elements and ranges when some are good, bad or borderline.
 And, yes, I am not a doctor, but I know several and have interviewed them to help me write this response to your questions.
-But to help demonstrate where you need to focus, we are going to use the TRAFFIC LIGHT System created by Specialty Health in Reno NV, to help drive home the importance and understanding of these scores as everyone thoroughly understands the standard traffic light:
+But to help demonstrate where you need to focus, we are going to use the Traffic Light System created by Specialty Health in Reno, Nevada, to help drive home the importance and understanding of these scores.
+Everyone thoroughly understands the standard traffic light:

 |Blood Test (Nov 2012)||Acceptable Ranges for Blood Tests|